TheRacetrack/plugin-remote-docker/README.md

     racetrack plugin install docker-daemon-deployer-*.zip
     ```

-3. Install Racetrack's PUB gateway on a remote host to let the traffic in and dispatch it to the jobs.
+3. Install Racetrack's PUB gateway on a remote host, which will dispatch the traffic to the local jobs.
-    Generate a strong password that will be used as a token to authorized only requests coming from the master Racetrack:
+    Generate a strong password that will be used as a token to authorize only the requests coming from the master Racetrack:
     ```shell
     REMOTE_GATEWAY_TOKEN='5tr0nG_PA55VoRD'
     ```